guigomcha/famquest/components/backup-manager/README.md

 ## Description

 Famquest aims at giving the full ownership of the data to its user and avoid as much as possible the dependency of external cloud providers.
 However, the importance of memories stored in Famquest cannot depend on a user's home laptop.
-This service will be scheduled as a cronjob to create a backup of the main BDs and to push them to a secure cloud provider such as google cloud.
+This service will be scheduled as a cronjob to create a backup of the main BDs and to push them to a secure cloud provider such as Dropbox.

+- Check [this repo](https://github.com/andreafabrizi/Dropbox-Uploader) and get your credentials(run once locally).

+Each Famquest instance requires to have a custom backup manager to handle its DBs.
+Since Dropbox is secured, we relay on a series of credentials that need to be obtained beforehand and added as env variables to the ./install/.env-tests file (for local tests) or deploy/k8s/components/backupmanager-cronjob.yaml manifest (for prod).

 ## Getting Started